 - Avoiding starch and starchy vegetables like potatoes;

 - Eating high amounts of nuts;

-Olive oil and butter fat are two other examples of rather modern foods that are similar to the foods our bodies are used to deal with.
-Butter fat, a novel food, is a much healthier than poultry fat or fat from nuts and seeds.
+Olive oil and butter fat are two other examples of rather modern foods that are similar to the foods our bodies are used to dealing with.
+Butter fat, a novel food, is much healthier than poultry fat or fat from nuts and seeds.

 Perfectly mimicking our past is impossible for 4 primary reasons:

 We will never know for sure what caveman ate

 Even if our anthropological evidence gets better and better, we will never know for sure what the typical diet of our ancestors was.
 Things are really hard to figure out when the only remaining evidence is bone remains from a few select areas of the world.

 The diet of our ancestors was very different depending on the chosen time period, geography and season.
 Some regions were a great place to get access to fish and shellfish, others were more abundant in tropical plants and starchy carbohydrate sources, yet others were scarce in nutrient-dense plant foods, but rich in game meat.

 In that sense, it makes more sense to think of a Paleo diet more like a general idea of the dietary milieu available to humans before grain cultivation and chronic disease epidemics.

 Even if we knew beyond the shadow of a doubt what our ancestors ate and if we agreed on food choices from a specific period and a specific location, chances are that most of those foods wouldn’t be available to us anyway.
 I doubt that chicken and beef were food choices for many of our ancestors, yet it doesn’t make those choices much different than Paleolithic fowls and ruminants.
 Many ancient plant foods are also much different than what we find today in grocery stores.